 We now combine the \cite{baghestanian2015traders} model and the two-assets generalization with market factors of Section \ref{sec:two_assets}, where the fundamental value of the first asset is declining among the periods while the second one is constant.
 We first assume that fundamentalist and speculator agents follow asset $P_1$ and read the signal to decide the position on the second asset.
 The signal reads by the agents differ according to the investment strategies followed by agents in the first asset.
 For instance, if $l_{t,1}\leq FV_{t,1}$ fundamentalists decide to buy the first asset and buy or sell the second asset depending on the selected market factors, $v_D$ or $v_M$.
 Noise traders place orders randomly for both assets.
 Although fundamentalist and speculator traders place a quote on asset $P_1$ following their strategies, we have to decide what are the quotes they will post on the other asset $P_2$.
 Thus, we make the following assumption.

 \begin{as} For all traders, the quotes on the second asset follow those of noise agents, i.e., on average $q_{t,2}=(1-\alpha_2)\frac{\kappa_2}{2} FV_{t,2}+\alpha_2 p_{t-1,2}$. \end{as}

 Therefore, using the same argument of Section \ref{sec:two_assets} the price dynamics of $p_{t,2}$ will be of the form $q_{t,2}+(B_t/A_t -1).$ The demand and supply imbalance depends on the market factors followed by traders and on the parameter specification of both fundamentalists and speculators.
-As previously done, we assume that $\alpha^F=1$, $\gamma_{1}=0$ and $J_F=J_S$.
+We assume that $\alpha^F=1$, $\gamma_{1}=0$ and we first consider the case $J_F=J_S$.
 Therefore, fundamentalists and speculators will buy and sell, respectively the first asset.
 If they select the same factor, i.e., they are both directionals or market neutrals, the price dynamics of asset $P_2$ is in equilibrium and $p_{t,2}=q_{t,2}$.

 \begin{te} Under Assumptions, \ref{as_cash}, \ref{as_quotes}, \ref{as_probab_two_assets}-b, \ref{asm_pi}, \ref{as_same_quotes_both_assets}, in the two assets generalization, when fundamentalists and speculators decide position on the second asset selecting a market factor, they form expectations for the next market-clearing price without considering the previous trading period price, i.e., $\alpha^F=1$, $\gamma_1=0$, and $J_F=J_S$ and both fundamentalists and speculators select the same factor, the price dynamics of asset $P_2$ is in equilibrium and it is given by $p_{t,2}=q_{t,2}.$ \end{te}